 NordVPN protocols and encryption

-NordVPN supports most popular VPN protocols, including the industry standard OpenVPN and WireGuard, the speedier and more secure challenger that is gradually taking over the industry.
-While WireGuard is fast and secure, it was not originally designed for privacy.
+NordVPN supports most of the popular VPN protocols, including the industry standard OpenVPN and WireGuard.
+WireGuard is the speedier and more secure VPN protocol challenger that is gradually taking over the industry.

 When it comes to encryption, NordVPN's OpenVPN implementation uses an AES-256 cipher with HMAC SHA256 hash authentication, plus a DHE-4096 key exchange for Perfect Forward Secrecy (PFS).